 - Hyper- or hyporeactivity to sensory input or unusual interests in sensory aspects of the environment (e.g., apparent indifference to pain/temperature, adverse response to specific sounds or textures, excessive smelling or touching of objects, visual fascination with lights or movement).

 Symptoms must be present in the early developmental period (but may not become fully manifest until social demands exceed limited capacities or may be masked by learned strategies in later life).

 Symptoms cause clinically significant impairment in social, occupational, or other important areas of current functioning.

 These disturbances are not better explained by intellectual disability (intellectual developmental disorder) or global developmental delay.
 Intellectual disability and autism spectrum disorder frequently co-occur; to make comorbid diagnoses of autism spectrum disorder and intellectual disability, social communication should be below that expected for general developmental level.

-RECOMMENDATION – IF YOU’D LIKE A HANDOUT AND LESSON PLAN THAT YOU CAN USE IN AN ABA PARENT TRAINING SESSION, GO TO: WWW.ABAPARENTTRAINING.COM/abaptSTORE AND GET THE LESSON PLANS FOR ABA PARENT TRAINING.
+RECOMMENDATION – IF YOU’D LIKE HANDOUTS AND LESSON PLANS THAT YOU CAN USE IN ABA PARENT TRAINING SESSIONS, CONSIDER GETTING THE Official ‘One-Year ABA Parent Training Curriculum.’